 Individual who professionally practices an art that corresponds to one or more circus disciplines as defined in Annex I of this policy.
-The individual member enrols under one of the eight following sub-categories:
+The individual member enrols under one of the six following sub-categories:

 The eligibility requirements for an individual member are as follows:

 → Be a citizen or permanent resident of Canada, or have a work permit.

 → Have completed advanced training in circus or have acquired proven experience in the field.

 → Have experience working in a professional setting.

 In addition to providing proof of professional practice, the individual must meet the criteria set out in the sub-category of their choice.